So what if the client is not actually you, but your child. Is art therapy for children any different than adults?

 So I’ve written a post describing art therapy previously, but I thought it was about time I was a little more specific about art therapy for children, plus I promised this post way back in my new-year activity idea and it’s now March (whoops).
 So to recap my previous Understanding Art Therapy post ; Art therapy blends traditional counselling techniques (i.e. methods of talking and thinking) with creative processes to promote insight, reflection and expression which are all important parts of the healing journey.
 Art therapists employ many different activities and materials with their clients from painting and drawing, to collage and clay modelling.
 Like any good therapist, art therapists respond to their client and then guide the art therapy accordingly.
 This will mean that depending on your comfort levels, your current difficulties and your goals for art therapy, you may do a number of different activities.
 The art therapist may guide a playful interactive process that is all about sensation and exploration, they may prompt you to create an image on a particular topic or they may let you direct the session based on what you need.

 I should say before continuing that I have a strong belief of what art therapy is not, particularly when it comes to art therapy for children.
-It is not a client creating an image that is then interpreted by the therapist.
-Prescriptive drawing techniques as they are known where heavily used once upon-a-time and are now considered old fashioned and risk ridden.
-An example of a prescriptive drawing technique would be to get a client to draw a tree, and depending on the various branches, knots and holes in the tree an interpretation would be made about their current state or life experience (and could be as basic as feeling isolated to as extreme as having experienced abuse).
+It is not prescriptive drawing techniques.
+Prescriptive drawing was once heavily used but it now considered old fashioned and risk ridden.
+An example of a prescriptive drawing technique would be to get a client or child to draw a tree, and depending on the various branches, knots and holes in the tree an interpretation would be made about their current state or life experience (and could be as basic as feeling isolated to as extreme as having experienced abuse).
 This interpretation was sometimes shared with the client and sometimes not.
 Reading an old case file in a previous job, a counsellor had used these techniques to justify children’s experiences of sexual abuse.
 The team worked with sexually abused children who would often retract or struggle to express their experiences.
 You can imagine my absolute horror.
 Fortunately my distaste for this type of “art therapy” started early.
 It’s not to say that I don’t direct my clients to create specific imagery, I do, quite frequently.
 Nor is it to say that clients don’t symbolically imbed their emotional experiences or existential troubles into art processes and products, they (we) do.
 American art therapist Bruce Moon likens art to a canvas mirror, and we all look in the mirror and see different things.
 It is much more productive for a client to discuss what they see and feel with the support, curiosity and empathy of the therapist rather than interpretations and assumptions.

 So hopefully by now you have a bit of a picture about art therapy and hopefully the consensus is that art therapy can be diverse in its approach but commonly includes an art process and some varying degree of dialogue and reflection.
 There is another form of art therapy, which i like to call community art therapy.
 There is a whole range of workshops, settings and programs that can be plonked under this heading.
 Sometimes you may notice “Art Therapy” run in open or loosely themed groups in community settings by a whole host of individuals from social workers and OT’s to artists and life coaches.
 This type of art therapy often relies solely on the process of art making to provide the therapeutic benefit (rather than a client therapist relationship or the reflection/discussion process).
 Art-making can be naturally cathartic, soothing and skill-building.
 I have to admit as a registered art therapist, I cringe when i see art therapy workshops or programs advertised without an art therapist at the helm.
 After-all a heart-warming philosophical chat with friend isn’t called counselling or psychology.
 But I do acknowledge that art-making can be beneficial in multiple forms and I encourage clients to do their research, identify their needs and seek what best suits them before participating in any activity.